galaxyproject/training-material/topics/metagenomics/tutorials/metatranscriptomics/tutorial.md

 >   - {% icon param-file %} *”Right-hand mates”*:`Cutadapt on data 4 and data 3: Read 2 Output`
 >
 > 2. **Execute**
-> 3. Rename the Fastqinterlacer pairs output to MetaPhlAn2 input.
+> 3. Rename the Fastqinterlacer output to MetaPhlAn2 input.
+> 4. Change the datatype to FASTQ.
 >
 >    > ### {% icon comment %} Comment
 >    >